 Family dynamics in the United States have undergone a dramatic shift in the last half century, with grandparents now playing a vital role in the upbringing of many children.
 Even in more traditional nuclear families, grandparents are a source of love and support for children.
 In any event, grandparents want to have a relationship with their grandchildren.
-But life doesn’t always make that easy, and often, grandparents need to seek their rights.
+But life doesn’t always make that easy, which is why you may need a skilled attorney to fight for your grandparents’ rights.

 Separation, divorce, and fights between parents certainly affect children caught in the middle.
 The grandparents are often forgotten in this conflict.
 Like many states, Texas recognizes the interests that grandparents have, and affords them custody and visitation rights in certain circumstances.
 If your family is undergoing a change that affects your grandchildren, or you are concerned about their well-being, Youngberg Law Firm can explain what legal options you may have.